ybtre/Chess-Odin/README.md

 <details>
   <summary> Log </summary>

+  #### 09.06.23
+    1. fixed highlight
+    2. implemented turn order and can move pieces

   #### 08.06.23
     1. a shit ton of refactoring to ease the pain i got into trying to implement piece movement during the week